mkitti/AdaptiveResolutionOrientationSpace/README.md

         Type: 3D array of dimensions N x M x 2K_h+1

-The fifth output, *other*, is a structure that contains fields referring to intermediate results created in the analysis process.
-Importantly, this contains information about the three AR-NLMS procedures performed.
-Because of the maximum response projections performed segmentation, this information is not readily extracted from the prior outputs.
-This information can be used to determine from what step of the procedure a pixel was added or excluded from the final output.
+The fifth output, *other*, is a structure that contains fields referring to intermediate results created throughout the analysis process.
+Importantly, this contains information about the three AR-NLMS branches employed for segmentation.
+Because of the maximum response projections performed at various stages of the algorithm, this information is not readily extracted from the prior outputs.
+The information in *other* can be used to determine in which step of the procedure a pixel was added or excluded from the final output.
 Additionally, the orientation information could be used for more precise localization operations.